Consort Cooperative 2012

-Designed for pre-professional and professional viol players, the Consort Cooperative provides an intensive week of viol playing within highly accomplished peer consorts.
-CC participants hone their directing skills as well as explore both classic and unusual consort repertoire.
-The goals of the program are not rooted solely in preparing for a small concert at the end of the week; but rather more importantly, provide the opportunity to focus intensely on a select body of pieces (chosen by the participants), and give the chance to delve deeply into the music, at the highest technical level, in the spirit of discovery, flexibility and collaboration.
+Designed for professional and pre-professional viol players, the Consort Cooperative provides an intensive week of viol playing within highly accomplished consorts of one's peers.
+CC participants will hone their directing skills by coaching pieces they have selected, as well as explore both classic and unusual consort repertoire in groups led by their peers.
+The goals of the program are not rooted solely in preparing for a small concert at the end of the week; but rather more importantly, to provide the opportunity to focus intensely on a select body of pieces (chosen by the participants), and to delve deeply into the music, at the highest technical level, in the spirit of discovery, flexibility and collaboration.

-of aspects of their viol career, from directing and collaborating, to performing
+aspects of their viol career, from directing and collaborating, to performing and

-and teaching.
-Running the CC during Conclave allows CC participants to not only
+teaching.
+Running the CC during Conclave allows CC participants to not only network

-network amongst themselves and the faculty, but also with the community at
+amongst themselves and the faculty, but also with the community at large—a

-large—a potential body of students, workshop attendees, and concert audiences.
+potential body of students, workshop attendees, and concert audiences.
+The 2012

-The 2011 Consort Coop program will also offer numerous additional opportunities
+Consort Coop program will also offer numerous additional opportunities for

-for performance and teaching beyond the collaborative inter-group work
+performance and teaching beyond the collaborative inter-group work (as part of the

 For additional specific information about how the CC is run, please email